dektrium/yii2-user/docs/configuration.md

 	...
 	'user' => [
 		'class' => 'dektrium\user\Module',
+		// An array of usernames who can manage users 'admins' => ['your-username'],
 		// An array of pages on which captcha should be shown (e.g. ['registration', 'login', 'recovery', 'resend']) 'captcha' => [],
 		// Login type : email, username or both.